 Step 3.
 Click "More..." and click "MBR -> GPT" to convert partition.

-Then, you'll go to the BIOS settings to disable Legacy and set the UEFI as the boot mode.
+Go to the BIOS settings to disable Legacy and set the UEFI as the boot mode to resolve the issue.

 Step 1.
 Shut down and restart your computer.

-Step 3.Select Boot, under the Boot tab, use the up and down arrows to choose UEFI mode, and press Enter.
+Step 3.To select UEFI mode, go to the Boot tab, use the up and down arrows to choose UEFI mode, and press Enter.

 Step 4.To save the changes and exit the screen, press F10.

-By the way, Windows 11 also requires Secure Boot, which is available only in the UEFI firmware setting.
-See how to turn on secure boot after turning on UEFI.
+Windows 11 requires Secure Boot, which is only available in the UEFI firmware setting.
+To enable Secure Boot, first turn on UEFI.
+Then, see how to turn on Secure Boot.